-Confocal microscopy, as a technique, has been developed to improve resolution through the removal of out of focus light, allowing thicker samples to be imaged.
+Confocal microscopy is a fluorescence microscopy technique developed to improve resolution by removing of out of focus light, which allows thicker samples to be imaged.
 Historically, the only way to effectively image deeper samples was to use sectioning to divide sample into very thin slices.
 Not only is this difficult to do, but it also prevents the imaging of live specimens.

 The technique was first developed in the 1950's by Marvin Minsky and has subsequently been built upon with developments in laser and computer technology to become a key technique in life sciences.